techidaily/site-games-able/source/_posts/tech-wizardry-discovering-ps5s-browsing-secret.md

  Oddly, the PS5 does have an options page under**Settings > System** titled**Web Browser** that has settings for deleting cookies and similar.
 It's not clear why this exists when the browser isn't meant for general use.

- Meanwhile, if the lackluster web browser left you wanting more, you should check out other[hidden features of your PS5](https://www.makeuseof.com/ps5-things-you-might-not-know-you-can-do/) .
+ Meanwhile, if the lackluster web browser left you wanting more, you should check out other [hidden features of your PS5](https://www.makeuseof.com/ps5-things-you-might-not-know-you-can-do/) .

 ## Browse the Web on PS5, If You Really Need To